 Cloudshapes (2010), Transolar and Tetsuo Konda Architects

-Streams of cascading water in a dark room are captured by strobe lights, where visitors walk up ramps to reach layers of vapors to experience climate changes and real clouds to the timely “Seaswarm” by the MIT Senseable City Lab who erected small robots fitted with conveyer belts made of Neowire mesh that soak up oil.
+Streams of cascading water in a dark room are captured by strobe lights, where visitors walk up ramps to reach layers of vapors to experience climate changes and real clouds to the timely “Seaswarm” by the MIT Senseable City Lab who erected small robots fitted with conveyor belts made of Neowire mesh that soak up oil.
 The modern world can create distance and an excess of information.
 How can we find a balance between what humans can handle and the need to connect?

 Private House, Bray (2008) Studio Negri

 Such perceptions of new space and extended relationships are the focus for many Irish Architects, including the following work by Studio Negri.
-This open-planned private house deals with a modern day puzzle: how do we grapple with need to intersect nature (finding an optimum view of the landscape), the need to live and feel secure, and also the need to communicate with the myriad of new relationships?
+This open-planned private house deals with a modern-day puzzle: how do we grapple with the need to intersect nature (finding an optimum view of the landscape), the need to live and feel secure, and also the need to communicate with the myriad of new relationships?

 The twentieth century found a need to locate TV’s in corners, so the corners became eroded away.
-But in this house the expansive glass corner, where glass would not have normally been in the past, allows the incorporation of the use of computers or telephones along with the maximum visual of the beautiful scenery.
-Here one senses an expanded space where the glass boundary of the house encourages a less cramped mental space to experience thought, and yet simultaneously communicate with someone in Bray, Dublin or Tokyo.
+But in this house, the expansive glass corner, where glass would not have normally been in the past, allows the incorporation of the use of computers or telephones along with the maximum visual of the beautiful scenery.
+Here one senses an expanded space where the glass boundary of the house encourages a less cramped mental space to experience though, and yet simultaneously communicate with someone in Bray, Dublin or Tokyo.